The Haero Library

 Haero's aerosol state data lives in multi-dimensional arrays within "smart containers":

-• The Prognostics container contains prognostic state variables specific to aerosols
+container contains prognostic state variables specific to aerosols - The

-• The Atmosphere container contains a thermodynamic description of the atmosphere in which an aerosol system is embedded
+container contains a thermodynamic description of the atmosphere in which an aerosol system is embedded - The

 The arrays in these data structures are stored in Kokkos Views.
 Aerosol state data is allocated in C++, but available for use in Fortran for implementing aerosol processes or for using Haero from within a Fortran host model.
 Atmospheric state data is provided by the host model.